bomonike/bomonike.github.io/git-signing.md

 The contribution of this article is a logical ordering of <strong>deep-dive</strong> concepts presented in a succinct way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts, recovering from common mistakes, and things to remember, available only here for you.

+NOTE: GPG (GNU Privacy Guard) was created in 1997 as a free, open-source alternative to PGP (Pretty Good Privacy) under the GNU General Public License.
+Messages encrypted with GPG can usually be decrypted using PGP and vice versa, due to their adherence to the OpenPGP standard.
+PGP was acquired by Symantec as a proprietary commercial product that requires paid licensing but more user-friendly.
+GPG is more powerful but can be more complex to use.
+PGP was originally developed by Phil Zimmermann in 1991 using RSA for public-key cryptography and algorithms like CAST-128, IDEA, or 3DES for symmetric encryption.
+GPG supports a wider range of algorithms including RSA, ElGamal, DSA, ECDH, ECDSA, EdDSA for public-key cryptography and IDEA, 3DES, CAST5, Blowfish, AES, Twofish, Camellia for symmetric encryption

 <a name="SignWithSSH"></a>